ctrlx-altf4/Tutorial/react/renderingLists.md

 export default App;
 ```

 If you run the above code, you should see the mappedArray being rendered on the screen using both the `variable` mappedArray and the expression `array.map((eeach=>each*2))`.
-Since as mentioned in the first section the ouput of `map` method is an array and as mentioned in the second second array is a valid react child.
+Since as mentioned in the first section the ouput of `map` method is an array and as mentioned in the second section array is a valid react child.

 ## `key` in array rendering.